P.F. Chang's Crispy Honey Chicken (Copycat Recipe)

 Dried chilis.
 You'll saute these in oil at the very beginning of the sauce, then strain them out later.
 They give the sauce a mild background heat and a bit of color, but you won't actually eat them in the finished dish.

 Dehydrated minced garlic.
 You can find this on the spice aisle at most grocery stores.
 Rehydrate it in hot water for 20-30 minutes before using.
-P.F.
-Chang’s uses this instead of fresh garlic because it doesn’t burn as easily in hot oil and the flavor is smoother and more concentrated.
+I use it instead of fresh garlic because fresh garlic scorches the moment it hits hot oil and dried garlic doesn't, and the flavor comes out cleaner and more concentrated.
 You can keep rehydrated garlic in the fridge for about a week.

 Potato starch.
 Used to coat the chicken before dipping it in the batter.
 Potato starch gives a lighter, crispier initial coating than cornstarch.
 Look for it at Asian grocery stores in small bags.
 If you can't find it, cornstarch works for this step.

 Chili oil.
 Used to coat the wok before adding the sauce during the final stir-fry.
-P.F.
-Chang’s makes their own house chili oil, but Lee Kum Kee’s bottled chili oil is a good substitute if you don’t want to make it from scratch.
+I use a house chili oil here (the full recipe is in the Lettuce Wraps video), but Lee Kum Kee's bottled chili oil is a good substitute if you don't want to make it from scratch.

 Rice sticks (rice vermicelli).
 For the fried rice stick garnish that the chicken sits on.
 These are thin rice noodles that puff up instantly when dropped into hot oil.